 - switching between toys, activities or tasks

-- doing things in a different order from time to time – for example, having a bath before dinner
+- doing things in a different order – for example, having a bath at an unusual time

-Explanations and instructions can be hard for children with autism spectrum disorder (ASD) to follow, so just telling your child about a change might not always work.
+Explanations and instructions can be hard for children with ASD to follow, so just telling your child about a change might not always work.
 But using visual strategies

 to help your child understand can be useful.